Fraction (religion): Lutheran

+A number of Lutheran churches, such as the Church of Sweden, Missionsprovinsen and Lutheran Church - International, employ the fraction in the Mass.
+The host is broken in two, the priest elevates and ceremonially separates the two halves while saying "The bread that we break is a participation of the body of Christ".
+The priest then brings the two halves, still elevated, back together as the congregation responds "So are we, though we are many, one body, for we all partake of the same bread".
+The Pax then follows immediately after.

 Anglican

-In the churches of the Anglican Communion, the rite is similar to that practised in the Roman Catholic Church, and consists of the priest breaking the Host in half and making an exclamation, such as, "We break this bread to share in the body of Christ", and the faithful making a response, such as, "Though we are many we are one body, because we all share in one bread" The response may change during certain liturgical seasons, or according to the rite being celebrated.
+In congregations of high church churchmanship in the Anglican Communion, the fraction is done, similarly to that practised in the Roman Catholic Church and Lutheran Churches.
+It consists of the priest breaking the Host in half and making an exclamation, such as "We break this bread to share in the body of Christ", and the faithful making a response, such as "Though we are many we are one body, because we all share in one bread".
+The response may change during certain liturgical seasons, or according to the rite being celebrated.
 A Fraction Anthem may be sung or spoken during the rite.